 Natter had 80 tackles, including 21 tackles for loss and eight sacks, while also blocking two kicks as a junior.
 He earned honorable-mention all-state accolades from the WFCA, and picked up all-region and all-conference honors.
 Natter started as a sophomore in 2010 and helped Milton High to the state playoffs.
 Natter had 55 tackles and 10 sacks to earn second-team all-conference honors.
 Natter was ranked as the top prospect in Wisconsin according to the 247 Sports composite rankings, Natter was a concensus choice as one of the nation's top 25 defensive ends.
 Natter only visited Nebraska, but had offers from Iowa, Michigan State, Missouri, Minnesota, Wisconsin and Purdue among others.

 The son of David and Beth Natter, A.J. was born on Oct.
 8, 1994.
-He is majoring in management and is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
-Natter has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, Belmont Community Center and team hospital outreach events.
-He is a two-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
+He is a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+Natter has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, the People’s City Mission, NFL Fuel Up to Play 60, Belmont Community Center and team hospital outreach events.
+He is a three-time member of both the Brook Berringer Citizenship and Tom Osborne Citizenship Teams.